History of slavery in Tennessee

-Alfred Jackson (1812–1901) was a body servant, carriage driver, stableman, tenant farmer, building caretaker, and tour guide at the Hermitage, Andrew Jackson's mansion in Tennessee, United States.
+Alfred Jackson (1812–1901) was a carriage driver, stableman, tenant farmer, building caretaker, and tour guide at the Hermitage, Andrew Jackson's mansion in Tennessee, United States.
 He lived at the Hermitage longer than any other person, and was a valued living history resource in later life, especially after the Ladies' Hermitage Association took over the building in 1889.

 The history of slavery in Tennessee began when it was the old Southwest Territory and thus the law regulating slavery in Tennessee was broadly derived from North Carolina law, and was initially comparatively "liberal."
 However, after statehood, as the fear of slave rebellion and the threat to slavery posed by abolitionism increased, the laws became increasingly punitive: after 1831, "punishments were increased and privileges and immunities were lessened and circumvented."
 Tennessee was one of five states that allowed slaves the right of a jury trial, and one of three states that never passed anti-literacy laws, although the punishment for forging a slave pass was up to 39 lashes.

 Tennessee had a ban on interstate slave trading beginning in 1827 but it was broadly flouted and repealed in 1854.
 Bill Carey found evidence in newspapers of professional traders working in the state as early as 1820, including in smaller markets like Knoxville, Clarksville, Elizabethton, and Athens.
 Memphis, Tennessee was one of the central hubs of the interstate slave trade, along with Washington, Richmond, Charleston, Savannah, and New Orleans.
 Key Memphis traders included Byrd Hill, the Bolton brothers, the Little brothers, and the Forrest brothers.
 Nashville was a second-tier market, "advantageously situated for purchases in Kentucky and sales in northern Alabama and northeastern Mississippi....Much local and intra-state trading was a matter of course."
-East Tennessee manifested early abolitionism and colonization-movement activism but slavery remained widespread in that region until emancipation.
+East Tennessee manifested early abolitionism and colonization-movement activism but had the fewest number of slaves in that region.